Royginald/Royginald/README.md

 - 👋 Hi, I’m @Tryanno5
-- 👀 I’m interested in ...
-Automation testing and Arduino
+- 👀 I’m interested in Automation testing, Neural Networks, and Arduino
-- 🌱 I’m currently learning ... mechanical engneering, Python, HTML, CSS and JavaScript
+- 🌱 I’m currently learning Mechanical Engneering, Python, HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ...

 <!---
 Tryanno5/Tryanno5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.